Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 But what if we want to dig deeper and understand more of how the model is working, in fact there are many questions about how the model is working, for example:

 - How the model makes predictions (what features it uses to predict a particular class).

-- When the model predicts coorectly and when it doesn't.
+- When the model predicts correctly and when it doesn't.

 - Does the model *generalizes* on the data.

 - Is this model reliable? can we use it in production with confidence? (most important and relevant question when developing machine learning models)

 And we might be interested in debugging the model predictions on certain samples, which can helps us understand when the model is failing, and if we can improve it.